 CODE COURSE CREDIT

-PAD4115 Public Sector Marketing (E) 3
+PAD4115 PUBLIC SECTOR MARKETING (E) 3

-PAD4117 Disaster Management (E) 3
+PAD4117 DISASTER MANAGEMENT (E) 3

-PAD4118 Environment Management (E) 3
+PAD4118 ENVIRONMENT MANAGEMENT (E) 3

-Total credits required in major 21
+Total cred its required in Public Administration 21

-XXIII.
+XXIV.
 COURSE DESCRIPTIONS

 CIS1001 COMPUTER SKILLS - I 3 CREDITS

 This course provides a basic understanding of MS Office applications (Word, Excel & PowerPoint) along with the basics of Internet Technologies.
 How to use Microsoft Office applications and we can use it to produce meaningful information.
 Students will learn how to use the features of word processing, presentation tools as well as page layout and design.
 Students will learn about spreadsheet using MS-Excel.
 The students will also learn how to make use of Internet for a variety of purposes.
 Lab exercises will be given to the students to format documents, develop the skills of using templates, forms, advanced editing techniques, preparing presentations using PowerPoint, working with Excel Spreadsheet and use Internet for various search purposes.